WayPointVenturesOrg/coursewarelibrary/ENU/55356AC/Labs/Mod06/0608 - Create indexes and consult execution plans in Microsoft SQL Server Management Studio.md

    > This window depicts information about the process the application takes to run the statement.
    > The header contains overall information about the query cost, which is the time it took to run the statement.
    > Below the header is a flowchart depiction of the structures and operations that were consulted, and the cost of each step.
-   > The header should depict a query cost of *100%*, since it was the only query in the batch.
+   > The header should depict a query cost of **100%**, because it was the only query in the batch.
-   > The flowchart should depict an index scan with an arrow leading to an item marked *SELECT*.
+   > The flowchart should depict an index scan with an arrow leading to an item marked **SELECT**.

 6. Delete the previous statement.
-In the **query** window write the following statement:
+In the **query** window, enter the following statement:

    ```sql
    SELECT titles.title_id, titles.title, titles.type FROM titles ORDER BY titles.title ASC;